 The Neighbourhood Development Plan noted Liskeard's strategic location between Bodmin Moor and the Coast.
 There are projects underway to promote Liskeard as a distinctive and sustainable tourism location, factors which are particularly important to those visiting Cornwall.
-These projects will focus on walking and cycling, particularly the links to Looe, access by rail and the increasing interest in 'Dark Skies'.
+These projects will focus on walking and cycling, particularly the links to Looe, access by rail, the increasing interest in 'Dark Skies' and the close proximity to the Cornish Mining World Heritage Site and Bodmin Moor.

 We do however need to give people a stronger reason to choose Liskeard as the place to stay when they visit this area.
 Alongside more evening activity our priority must be to provide more visitor accommodation.
 The demand for hotel accommodation is falling, whilst visitors are increasingly looking for 'Airbnb' style accommodation that gives them more space, more flexibility and more variety of locally distinctive accommodation.

 We will therefore continue to support any proposals for hotels or similar visitor accommodation, but will also work with Cornwall Council, local residents and businesses to understand 'how Liskeard can promote alternative forms of visitor accommodation within and on the edge of the town'.
 We will also work with Cornwall Council and other bodies to identify opportunities for funding support for the retention of suitable properties to visitor accommodation.